TEMPE HIGH SCHOOL, AN IB WORLD SCHOOL

 - Learning a fine art such as music or painting is required

 - Extra-curricular activities such as volunteering, participating in clubs, or playing sports are required

 Gifted Education - Program Eligibility

 Testing for the gifted and talented program on a state-approved test is offered three times during each school year.
-Any student scoring a 97th percentile or above qualifies for differentiated instruction provided through numerous service options.All testing sessions take place on the campus of McClintock High School.
-Students should arrive no later than 8:30 AM.
+Any student scoring a 97th percentile or above qualifies for differentiated instruction provided through numerous service options.For TUHSD schools, testing sessions take place on the campus of McClintock High School on:

 For TUHSD schools, a testing session takes place on the campus of Mountain Pointe High School on:

 Jan.
 21, 2022Students should arrive no later than 8 AM.